KiBeomLee16/IssueTracker/README.md

 A Java + Spring Boot based REST API for managing projects, issues, comments, and users.

 This project was built as a personal backend portfolio project.
-It currently focuses on REST API development and will later be expanded with testing, Docker, CI/CD, Kubernetes, and cloud or low-cost server deployment.
+It focuses on REST API development, testing, API documentation, CI, Docker, and future deployment expansion.

 ---